psychemedia/storytelling-notes/butterball.md

 The next day she met Jack again, and asked him for some butter-milk, and told him that if he would not give it her she would put him into her bag again.
 But Jack said he would give her no butter-milk, so she put him into hor bag, and again she bethought her that she had forgotten something for which she would have to go back to the town.

 This time she left the bag with some men who were mending the road.
-Now as soon as the witch had gone Jack called out to them and said, " If you will take me out and fill this bag full of stones I will give you some of my butter-milk."
+Now as soon as the witch had gone Jack called out to them and said, "If you will take me out and fill this bag full of stones I will give you some of my butter-milk."

 Then the men took Jack out of the bag, and he gave them the butter-milk.

 When the witch came back she threw the bag over her shoulder as before, and when she heard the stones grinding and rattling she chuckled and said, "My word, Jack, thy bones do crack."

 When she got home she emptied the bag on the white sheet again.
 But when she saw the stones she was very angry, and swore that she would boil Jack when she caught him.

 The next day she went out as before, and met Jack again, and asked for some butter-milk.
-But Jack said, " No," again, so she put him into her bag, and went straight home with him, and threw him out upon the white sheet.
+But Jack said, "No," again, so she put him into her bag, and went straight home with him, and threw him out upon the white sheet.

 When she had done this she went out of the house and locked Jack in, intending to boil him when she came back.
 But whilst she was away Jack opened all the cupboards in the house and filled the bag with all the pots that he could find.
 After he had done this he escaped through the chimney, and got safe home.